Published February 23, 2017 on TopAppCreators — “How to Increase Your Product User Base with an API Business Strategy”

 Hyper-Connected and More Competitive

-The underlying purpose for all API business strategy is to facilitate hyper-connectivity.
+The underlying purpose for all API business model strategies is to facilitate hyper-connectivity.
 That makes it a hot topic in today’s IoT-dominated market, where growth and success often hinge on a company’s ability to streamline with other products and devices.

 While not every business is sitting on a potential API-induced gold mine, it’s likely that your customers could benefit in some way from a more integrated user experience.
 Whether you’re creating a new product or just seeking to improve current sales, an API business strategy could greatly increase your user base and may even be your key to multiplicative revenue.